-Girls in Science is an after school, science enrichment program for girls in Eagle County School District elementary schools in 3rd through 5th grades.
-The program was developed to address a national trend of girls falling academically behind in science classes by their middle and high school years.
-The core purpose of the program is to foster a love of learning in STEM subjects and inspire young women to take an interest in STEM fields of study in the future.
+Girls in Science addresses a long-standing national trend of girls falling behind academically in science classes in their middle and high school years.
+Women and girls still grapple with bias in historically male-dominated fields.
+The core purpose of the program is to spark a love of learning and inspire young women to confidently pursue their passions.

-For more information about Girls in Science, please contact Christy Belardo, Girls in Science Coordinator at firstname.lastname@example.org (970) 827-9725×234.
+For more information about Girls in Science, please contact us at firstname.lastname@example.org.

 The Girls in Science program is generously underwritten by, The Harvey Family Foundation, The Scrooby Foundation and the Xcel Energy Foundation.